mcohen01/node-quickbooks/README.md

 <a name="reportInventoryValuationSummary" />
 #### reportInventoryValuationSummary(options, callback)

-Retrieves the InventoryValuationSummary Report from Quickbooks
+Retrieves the InventoryValuationSummary Report from QuickBooks

 __Arguments__